Hatuşaş, the Hittite Capital — Travels in Turkey

 Hattusili I led military campaigns as far as the kingdom of Yamkhad, in today's Syria, where he attacked but did not capture its capital of Aleppo.

-The Hittites eventually ruled a vast empire.
-Hattusili's heir Marsili I (or Murshilish I) captured Aleppo in 1595 BC, continuing down the Euphrates River and capturing both Mari and Babylon.
 However, just as in the 21st century AD, military over-extension in Mesopotamia led to some discontent at home and the Hittite forces were returned home.
-Control of Babylon was turned over to the Hittite allies the Kassites, who ruled it for the next 400 years.
+Control of Babylon was turned over to the Kassites, Hittite allies who ruled it for the next 400 years.

 Lower City of Hatusas, Buyukkaya (Big Rock) visible in the background.